alexbhart/deep-learning-challenge/README.md

 * I dropped the name and EIN from the data, as specific identifiers were not going to improve the quality or accuracy of the model at all.

 ### Evaluating the Model

+ * After running keras-tuner, it was determined that the best model had:
+    *